-If you have some time to spare and would like to assist with supervising Breakfast Club please contact the student Welfare Officer, Collen Sweeney at colleen.sweeney2@det.nsw.edu.au.
+If you have some time to spare and would like to assist with supervising Breakfast Club please contact the student Welfare Officer, Skye Adams at skye.adams11@det.nsw.edu.au.
 All boys are welcome to attend Breakfast Club.

 BRING YOUR OWN DEVICE (BYOD) PROGRAM